dawnbirth/easy-add-thumbnail/readme.txt

 == Frequently Asked Questions ==

-= Will this plugin works in WordPress older than 2.9? =
+= Will this plugin works in WordPress older than 3.7? =

-No, because this plugin uses the post thumbail function added on WordPress 2.9.
+WordPress installs below 3.7 are not supported.
+But you can use [Easy Add Thumbnail 1.0.2](http://downloads.wordpress.org/plugin/easy-add-thumbnail.1.0.2.zip) if you use WordPress 2.9 or higher

 = Can I use this plugin for setting featured image using some image not attached to the post? =